 Accreditation

-Accreditation is a key factor international students can use to verify that the school they’re attending will provide them with a quality educational experience.
+Accreditation is a key factor international students can use to verify that their school will provide them with a quality educational experience.
 In the U.S., there are two kinds of accreditation — regional and national.

 Regionally accredited schools are held to more rigorous academic and quality standards, making this the more widely accepted type of accreditation.
 The majority of public and private non-profit two- and four-year colleges in the U.S. are regionally accredited.
 Employers generally prefer candidates who have degrees from regionally accredited schools.
 Some professions, such as counseling, require students to earn their degrees from a regionally accredited school in order to qualify for necessary licenses and credentials.